-This will be my third year teaching and learning with ISA's brilliant students.
+This will be my fifth year teaching and learning with ISA's brilliant students.
 I am a graduate of the Masters of Arts in Teaching program from Trinity University.
 From my year in the master's program, I taught 9th grade Biology I and 6th grade Science.
 During undergrad at Trinity, I pursued two majors: Biology and Chinese.
 I wanted to continue expanding my knowledge of science.
 I fell in love with microbiology and biochemistry where it is the chemistry behind all the biological functions and systems.
 Thus, I spent the majority of my undergraduate career researching molecule separation via liquid chromatography with a chemistry professor.
 I also majored in Chinese language arts because I wanted to also expand my knowledge of my own heritage, language, and culture.
 I continued research after college with a biochemistry professor to characterize the function and ability of a protein in the electron transport chain.Why I TeachI am passionate about learning and science.
 In my experience, successful researchers and innovators are almost always motivated by passion.
 Scientists have a passion for discovery and knowledge.
 They constantly want to know "why?" because they are insatiably curious about the world.
 I am a lifelong learner - always on the search for new knowledge and improvement.
 Teaching and learning is the foundation for life.
 I teach science because it is the study of life.
 My two passions go hand in hand.
 Understanding fine details and how everything becomes a complex system is a passion.
 I love science at the micro level where molecules interact and react.
 At the macro level, organisms interact with others to influence a system.
 I want to share my passion for learning and science with the future leaders of our world.
 My goal for my freshman is to have a solid foundation in science to understand the complex relationships in their world.
 I want them to understand that science and biology is the foundation for life.